2021 Toyota 4Runner vs Jeep Wrangler

 In regard to braking performance, neither vehicle has a big advantage over the other.
 The 4Runner recorded a 60-0 mph stopping distance of 127 feet.
 This is only slightly better than the 4Runner’s 60-0 mph stopping distance of 128 feet.
 However, Wrangler models equipped with larger all-terrain tires take around 135 feet to come to a halt.

-For decades now, the 4Runner has remained among the most dependable SUVs you can buy.
-It has a 4.0 out of 5.0 dependability rating, which is very good.
-Meanwhile, experts give the Wrangler a below-average dependability rating.
-Both SUVs come with a standard 60,000-mile powertrain warranty and 36,000 miles of bumper-to-bumper protection.
-However, diesel-powered Wrangler models benefit from a longer 100,0000-mile powertrain warranty.
+For decades, the 4Runner has been one of the most reliable SUVs available.
+It boasts an impressive 4.0 out of 5.0 dependability rating, while experts give the Wrangler only an average rating.
+Both SUVs come with a standard 60,000-mile powertrain warranty and 36,000 miles bumper-to-bumper protection; however, diesel-powered Wrangler models enjoy an extended 100,0000-mile powertrain warranty.

 Drivability